Skip to content

 • prepare the body for dynamic load

-• keep the spine long in the backward phase
+• keep the back long in the backward phase

 • avoid collapsing in the shoulders